coverclock/com-diag-astrolabe/README.md

 ABSTRACT

-NTP server based on Eric Raymond's clockmaker and the Jackson Lab CSAC GPSDO.
+NTP server based on Eric Raymond's clockmaker and the Jackson Labs CSAC GPSDO.

 NOTES